-PAMPs are pathogen associated molecular patterns while DAMP stands for damage associated molecular patterns.
+PAMPs are pathogen-associated molecular patterns while DAMP stands for damage-associated molecular patterns.
 Both are highly conserved motifs derived either from pathogens (PAMPs) or self-molecules (DAMPs) respectively.

 PAMPs lead to cytokine and chemokine production in response to a pathogenic infection.
 Through an assortment of proteins and by recognition of PAMPs, PRRs can activate inflammation, clotting and complement pathways, opsonisation and apoptosis induction.

-On the other hand, in case of certain autoimmune diseases, acute myocardial infarction, atherosclerosis and cancer, sterile inflammation is induced by the release of DAMPs.
+On the other hand, in case of certain autoimmune diseases, trauma, acute myocardial infarction, atherosclerosis and cancer, sterile inflammation is induced by the release of DAMPs.
 These are endogenous molecules which are released following tissue injury or tissue stress.

 Toll-like receptors (TLRs), C-type lectin receptors (CLRs), cytosolic NOD like receptors (NLRs), RIG-I-like receptors (RLRs), AIM2-like receptors (ALRs) make up the multiple families of PRRs.